 In the previous chapter, we saw that almost all companies can be chopped up into “chunks” of business with variable profitability.

 Evidently, intuition tells us that certain chunks of business can be more profitable than others.
 Few people stop for a moment to ask themselves why unprofitable activities are so.
-The truth is that unprofitable activities are this way because they require high indirect costs and also because multiplying chunks of business makes a company organisation extremely heavy and complicated.
+The truth is that unprofitable activities are this way because they require high indirect costs and also because multiplying chunks of business makes a company organization extremely heavy and complicated.
 It is possible to simplify a complex company, and its profitability can rise rapidly.

 Simple is beautiful – complex is ugly